The ALPBIONET2030 Project

 ALPBIONET2030 aims to implement:

 --> A coherent and complementary Alps-wide system of Strategic Alpine Conservation Areas (SACA), reflecting the valuable and potential areas for ecological connectivity, defined at large scale and implemented at the level of Ecological Connectivity Pilot Regions (in cooperation with the Alpine Convention)

 --> An integrated wildlife management for the Alps and an increased level of defragmentation in sectoral policies (hunting, forestry, agriculture, tourism, spatial development, etc.)

 A new momentum comes in by the EUSALP, the new EU macro-metropolitan areas.
 The exchange between relevant Action Groups (in particular 6 & 7), will support a cross-cutting exchange between the Alpine convention and the EUSALP perimeter with their respective key players.

-Objective 1: Provide standardised cross-cutting institutional procedure for Alps-wide EC coordination and planning across all Alpine states (EUSALP perimeter)
+Objective 1: Provide standardised cross-cutting institutional procedure for Alps-wide ecological connectivity coordination and planning across all Alpine states (EUSALP perimeter)

-Objective 2: Create a new and enhanced understanding of spatial cooperation for BD and EC among the Alpine countries with SACA and transnational wildlife strategy elaboration
+Objective 2: Create a new and enhanced understanding of spatial cooperation for biodiversity and ecological connectivity among the Alpine countries with SACA and transnational wildlife strategy elaboration

-Objective 3: Define priorities and contribute to implementing existing planning criteria for EC between the Alps and the EUSALP space
+Objective 3: Define priorities and contribute to implementing existing planning criteria for ecological connectivity between the Alps and the EUSALP space